 - If using dried garbanzo beans, soak in a bowl of water overnight.

-- In a heavy bottomed soup pot, add diced lamb or beef, chopped onion, half of the cilantro & parsley, salt, pepper, ginger and olive oil.
+- In a heavy bottomed soup pot, add the oil, chopped onion, diced meat, half of the cilantro & parsley, salt, pepper, and ginger.

 - In a small pot add lentils and cover with water.
 Bring to a boil, then cover and lower to a simmer for 15 minutes.
 Turn off the heat and set aside while you wait for the soup to be done.